Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Application to the finite derived algebraic cobordism of perfectoid algebras

 The definition of flatness of $\E$-algebras is described as follows: \begin{definition}[\cite{HA}, p.1240, Definition 7.2.2.10] An $\E$-algebra morphism $A \to B$ is flat if \begin{itemize} \item[(1)] The homotopy group $\pi_0(B)$ is a flat $\pi_0(A)$-algebra. \item[(2)] For each $n \in \Z$, the induced morphism

-is an isomorphism. \end{itemize} \end{definition} By the definition, if $A$ is connected (resp. discrete), any flat $A$-algebra is connected (resp. discrete).
+is an isomorphism. \end{itemize} \end{definition} By definition, if $A$ is connected (resp. discrete), any flat $A$-algebra is connected (resp. discrete).

-We define finite syntomic morphisms for $\E$-rings.
+We define finite syntomic morphisms for $\E$-rings, which correspond to finite quasi-smooth morphisms.
 Given an $\E$-ring $A$, let $\CAlg_{A}^{\flat}$ denote the full subcategory of $\CAlg_{A}$ spanned by flat $A$-algebras. \begin{definition} A morphism $f: A \to B$ of $\E$-rings is said to be {\it finite syntomic} if $f$ belongs to $ \CAlg_{A}^{\rm FSyn}$.
 Namely, $f$ satisfies the following: \begin{itemize} \item[(1)] The $\E$-algebra morphism $f$ is flat. \item[(2)] The induced $V$-algebra homomorphism $\pi_0(f): \pi_0(A) \to \pi_0(B)$ is finite syntomic. \end{itemize} \end{definition} In other words, the $\infty$-category $\CAlg_{A}^{\rm FSyn}$ of finite syntomic $A$-algebras is defined by the homotopy Cartesian product

-When we define finite syntomic morphism of $\E$-rings by the above, due to Stack-project~\cite{stacks-project}, they are locally represented as pull-back of the universal finite syntomic morphisms $U_d \to V_d \ (d \ge 1)$: \begin{proposition}[\cite{stacks-project}, Section 0FKX] Let $f:Y \to X$ be a finite syntomic morphism of (discrete) $\Spec{V}$-schemes.
+With this definition, finite syntomic morphisms of $\E$-rings are locally represented as pullbacks of universal finite syntomic morphisms $p_d: V_d \to U_d$ $(d \ge 1)$ (see the Stacks Project~\cite{stacks-project}): \begin{proposition}[Stacks Project, Lemma 49.11.7] Let $f:Y \to X$ be a finite syntomic morphism of (discrete) $\Spec{V}$-schemes.
 Then for any $x \in X$ there exists an integer $d \ge 1$ and a commutative diagram